spatchcock/calcJSON/README.markdown

 ### <a name="fields"></a>Fields

 In the CalcJSON data format, the "fields" section is used to describe the properties of indivdual model components.
-This approach is analogous to a table schema, and indeed, the specification herein follows and extends the JSON Table Schema data format of dataprotocols.org.
+This approach is analogous to a table schema, and indeed, the specification herein follows and extends the [Data Package Protocol](http://www.dataprotocols.org/en/latest/data-packages.html) data format of dataprotocols.org.
 While these fields can be thought of as analogous to table columns, the extended specification provided here defines 'output' components - that is, the outputs of model calculations.
 In this sense it is perhaps useful to think of tables defined within spreadsheets where some columns represent user inputs and others the outputs of formulas.

 The "fields" section must be an array of objects which each contain some of the following keys.

 * **id**: Required.
 A unique machine readable name for the model component.
 This should use only alpha-numeric characters in addition to "_" and "-".
 * **label**: Required.
 A human readable name for the model component.
 * **type**: Required.
 The type of data represented by this model component.
-In principle this field should support all of the types specified by the JSON Table Schema data protocol, which extends the type set of JSON.
+In principle this field should support all of the types specified by the [Data Package Protocol](http://www.dataprotocols.org/en/latest/data-packages.html) data protocol, which extends the type set of JSON.
 The types most commonly application to calculation algorithms are probably "string", "number" (floating point), "integer" and "boolean".
 * **role**: Required.
 The "role" field specifies the role that this model component plays within calculations.
 Valid values are as follows:
   * **variable**: One of two types of model component which represent *inputs* to a calculation.
 Variables are intended to represent inputs which vary on a case-by-case basis and would typical require a user input.
   * **parameter**: The other type of calculation *input*, parameters represent data which is potentially fixed across calculations, e.g. constants.
 The practical implication of this as far as CalcJSON is concerned is that 'parameters' would be typically used to represent the calculation inputs which are represented within any associated 'tabular' data (see the "data" section).
 In this sense 'parameters' represent the data bundled with the model, in contrast to 'variables' which are always specified on the fly.